ptagell/garden-watering-project/readme.md

-# SRPinkler
+# Crying Robot: A Sprinkler System for Rasbperry Pi

 ## Overview

-SRPinkler is an easy to use and setup garden watering automation system by Raspberry Pi, GrovePi+ featuring multi-zone watering support, timers and iOS notifications and easy set up instructions for novice Raspberry Pi users (like me).
+Crying Robot is an easy to use and setup garden watering automation system by Raspberry Pi, GrovePi+ featuring multi-zone watering support, timers and iOS notifications and easy set up instructions for novice Raspberry Pi users (like me).

 Based off the dual-premise that it is better for plants for them to be watered early in the morning and that most people don't like to wake up at 4am to water the garden, this project walks through both the code and IRL setups required to automate your garden watering.